crewAIInc/crewAI/docs/core-concepts/Tasks.md

 - Ensuring only one output type is set per task to maintain clear output expectations.
 - Preventing the manual assignment of the `id` attribute to uphold the integrity of the unique identifier system.

-These validations help in maintaining the consistency and reliability of task executions within the crewAI framework.
+These validations help in maintaining the consistency and reliability of task executions within the CrewAI framework.

 ## Creating Directories when Saving Files